annndruha/sessiyabot/README.md

 + Look for unknown on wikipedia
 + Solve math expressions
 + Send everyday reassuring message
-+ Set exam date and time to send a reassuring message
++ Set exam date and time to send a reassuring message (by text and vk-keybord)
-+ Set up it by text and vk-keybord
 + Write data in PostgreSQL Database
++ Send graph with online statistic (need another repo 'update_users')
 + Print logs

 ## Requirements